-- Standard (index-based): The index can be constructed either by full replication or sampling.
+- Standard (index-based): The index can either be exactly replicated or approximately constructed through sampling, or replicated through the use of derivative products.
 Tracking error refers to the ETF's performance relative to the underlying index or asset - Rules-based exchange traded funds: Do not follow an index, but are constructed to achieve a specific objective - Active-exchanged traded funds: Operate similarly to actively managed mutual funds, except the manager is generally restricted to making changes only at the end of a day or a week - Synthetic exchange-traded funds: Constructed with derivative products such as swaps, these are less transparent and subject to counterparty risk - Leveraged and inverse exchange-traded funds: Leveraged ETFs allow investors to make a leveraged return (usually 2:1) while taking on leveraged risk.
-In inverse ETF moves in the opposite direction of the index, showing a gain when the index falls and a loss when the index goes up - Inverse-leveraged exchange traded funds: Take a leveraged opposite position to the index
+In inverse ETF moves in the opposite direction of the index, showing a gain when the index falls and a loss when the index goes up